-We are not a "public utility" under the Federal Power Act and therefore are not generally regulated by the Federal Energy Regulatory Commission (FERC), although certain of our transactions are subject to limited FERC jurisdiction.
-The Energy Policy Act of 2005 (Energy Act) conferred new jurisdiction and responsibilities on the FERC with respect to ensuring the reliability of electric transmission service, including transmission owned by us and other utilities within ERCOT.
-Under the legislation, the FERC is required to designate an Electric Reliability Organization (ERO) which will, under FERC oversight, promulgate standards for all owners, operators and users of the bulk power system (Electric Entities).
+We are not a "public utility" under the Federal Power Act and therefore are not generally regulated by the FERC, although certain of our transactions are subject to limited FERC jurisdiction.
+The Energy Policy Act of 2005 (Energy Act) conferred new jurisdiction and responsibilities on the FERC with respect to ensuring the reliability of electric transmission service, including transmission facilities owned by us and other utilities within ERCOT.
+Under this authority, the FERC has designated the NERC as the Electric Reliability Organization (ERO) to promulgate standards, under FERC oversight, for all owners, operators and users of the bulk power system (Electric Entities).
 The ERO and the FERC have authority to impose fines and other sanctions on Electric Entities that fail to comply with the standards.
-The FERC has designated the North American Electric Reliability Council (NERC) as the ERO.
-Under the Energy Act the ERO may delegate authority to regional entities.
-Currently ERCOT is seeking FERC approval for an ERCOT division to be designated as the regional entity for the ERCOT region.
-The ERO currently is developing standards and the other aspects of the regulatory framework under the Energy Act.
-We do not anticipate that the transmission standards will have a material adverse impact on our operations.
-To the extent that we are required to make additional expenditures to comply with the ERO's transmission standards, it is anticipated that we will seek to recover those costs through the transmission charges that are imposed on all distribution service providers within ERCOT for electric transmission provided.
+The FERC has approved the delegation by the NERC of authority for reliability in ERCOT to the TRE.
+We do not anticipate that the reliability standards proposed by the NERC and approved by the FERC will have a material adverse impact on our operations.
+To the extent that we are required to make additional expenditures to comply with these standards, it is anticipated that we will seek to recover those costs through the transmission charges that are imposed on all distribution service providers within ERCOT for electric transmission provided.